omni-us/jsonargparse/DOCUMENTATION.rst

     >>> optimizer.params, optimizer.lr
     ([1, 2, 3], 0.05)

-See :ref:`ast-resolver` for limitations of lambda defaults.
+See :ref:`ast-resolver` for limitations of lambda defaults in signatures.
+Providing a lambda default to :py:meth:`.ArgumentParser.add_argument` does not work since there is no AST resolving.
+In this case, a dict with ``class_path`` and ``init_args`` can be used as default.

 .. _registering-types: